Search

 What is Cocooning in Foster Care and Adoption

 Cocooning is a fantastic opportunity to bond with a child who is new to your household.
-If the cocoon concept is new, consider it an adjustment and transition time for the entire family.
-There are a lot of different dynamics that may accompany a foster or adoptive child coming into your home.
+If cocooning is a new concept to you, consider it an adjustment and transition time for the entire family.
+There are a lot of different dynamics that may accompany a new child coming into your home.
 Some of those may be positive, and some may be challenging.
-A child’s age, length of time in foster care, and possible trauma that they may have experienced all play a factor in the cocooning needs of the child.
+A child’s age, length of time in foster care, and possible trauma all play a factor in the cocooning needs of the child.

 What Is Cocooning?

-Cocooning provides a safe space to rest, relax, recover, regulate, and build relationships between a child and their new family.
-The general timeframe for a cocoon season in an adoption and foster care family is between two and four months.
-During this timeframe, families are encouraged to limit interactions with friends and family in order to bond as a family.
+Cocooning means providing a safe space to rest, relax, recover, regulate, and build relationships between a child and their new family.
+The general timeframe for a cocooning season in an adoption and foster care family is between two and four months.
+During this timeframe, families are encouraged to limit interactions with friends and family to bond as a family.
 Cocooning is an art form, not a science.
 The key to cocooning well is to be flexible to the child’s needs.

-To understand how a family should cocoon, it’s essential to understand the foundation and goals of what the cocoon process is trying to accomplish and where we are headed as therapeutic parents.
+Families need to understand the foundation and goals of what the cocooning process is trying to accomplish and where they are headed as adoptive or foster parents.

-In therapeutic parenting, we talk a lot about using the concepts of bird nests and “turtling.”
+Cocooning is similar to a birds nest or “turtling.”
 The concept of bird nests generally focuses on providing a safe place for a child to rest and regulate.
 When talking about “turtling,” the focus is maintaining and carrying safety while being willing to stay in control and come out of the shell and live.

-When cocooning, we combine these concepts to match up with the attachment cycle.
+When cocooning in adoption or foster care, we combine these concepts to match up with the attachment cycle.
 The Trust Based Relational Intervention (TBRI) concept of the attachment cycle is as follows:

 3. The primary caregiver meets that need so that the baby feels safe and satisfied.